Travel Diary: Stunning Santorini, Greece, in 3 Days

 Oia (pronounced ‘eee-a’) is definitely the most photogenic village of them all, perched on the northern tip of the island, it is packed full of tourists shops.
 Oia is where all the tourists flock for sunset photos but it usually overcrowded all day.
 Hit the little village in the morning if you want to avoid most of the travellers.
 We arrived midday on a very hot day.

 By the way, I got rather camera-happy and took way too many photos to spam this post with.
 So if you’re interested in gawking at even more stunning photos, check out the Photo Diary Post of Oia here.
+This place was just too pretty not to capture every corner!

 A Stroll Down To Amoudi Bay for Lunch: